Five Reasons Audio Podcasting Isn’t Going Anywhere

 2. It’s hard to link to a specific point in a podcast.

-Technology can change this, and maybe it will soon, but if I want to directly link to a specific section of a podcast, I can’t do it.3.
-Downloading and managing the files sucks.
+Technology can change this, and maybe it will soon, but if I want to directly link to a specific section of a podcast, I can’t do it.

 I like RSS feeds, it’s a great way to consume content.
 But when I subscribe to a podcasting feed it sucks that my Ipod gets jammed up with files that I never end up hearing.
 Why don’t I hear them?
 See point #1 above.